Sunday, December 8, 2019

 Garden Grove, CA 92840

 This Barnburner ($9) hot dog was not only delicious but visually stunning as well.
-The beautifully shining brioche hot dog bun houses an all-beef gourmet hot dog, along with some spicy cream cheese, pickled Fresno chili, braised onions, and sin bin sauce.
-I was a little unsure about the cream cheese on this, but it was not a distraction here, and in fact, it added a nice element to the hot dog.
+The beautifully shining brioche hot dog bun houses an all-beef gourmet hot dog, spicy cream cheese, pickled Fresno chili, braised onions, and sin bin sauce.
+I was unsure about the cream cheese on this, but it was not a distraction here, and in fact, it added a nice element to the hot dog.
 This had just enough spice to make it a good choice for people who like a tinge of heat without having to guzzle water right afterward.
 Very well done.

 For more information about The Penalty Box, head to their website here: https://www.penalty-box-oc.com/